ValleyGuard pole-mounted cameras and speaker for live video monitoring to stop jobsite theft in Los Angeles

 Video Analytics for After-Hours Trespass Detection

 After-hours trespass detection is where AI video analytics earns its value on construction sites.
 Between 6 PM and 6 AM, your jobsite should have zero human activity unless a scheduled delivery or security patrol is expected.
-AI analytics use this context to set detection sensitivity — any human-shaped figure entering the frame after hours triggers an immediate alert.
+AI analytics use this context to set detection sensitivity.
+Any human-shaped figure entering the frame after hours triggers an immediate alert.

 The technology distinguishes humans from animals, debris, and weather effects using shape recognition, movement pattern analysis, and thermal contrast.
-A coyote crossing your lot at midnight doesn’t generate an alert.
+A coyote crossing your lot at midnight doesn't generate an alert.
 A person climbing your fence at midnight does.
-This filtering is what makes after-hours monitoring sustainable — without it, operators drown in false positives and stop responding.

 Real Benefits of Reducing False Alarms on Jobsites